valeoai/VideoActionModel/README.md

 - This work was performed using HPC resources from GENCI–IDRIS (Grant 2024-GC011015459).
 - This work was performed using HPC resources from GENCI–Adastra (Grant 2024-).
-- We acknowledge the EuroHPC Joint Undertaking for awarding this project access to the EuroHPC supercomputer LEONARDO, hosted by CINECA (Italy) and the LEONARDO consortium through an EuroHPC [Extreme/Regular/Benchmark/Development/…] Access call.
+- We acknowledge the EuroHPC Joint Undertaking for awarding this project access to the EuroHPC supercomputer LEONARDO, hosted by CINECA (Italy) and the LEONARDO consortium through an EuroHPC AI and Data-Intensive Access call.

 ## Credits